qingstor-incubating/logstash-input-qingstor/README.md

-# Logstash Output Plugin for Qingstor
+# Logstash Output Plugin for QingStor

-As an input plugin, it can download the log files from [Qingstor](https://www.qingcloud.com/products/storage#qingstor), and read them into logstash.
+As an input plugin, it can download the log files from [QingStor](https://www.qingcloud.com/products/storage#qingstor), and read them into logstash.
-Qingstor is a remarkable object storage service provided by [Qingcloud](https://www.qingcloud.com/).
+QingStor is a remarkable object storage service provided by [QingCloud](https://www.qingcloud.com/).

 For now, We've submitted this plugin to rubygems.org.
 Use the following command to install.
 ```sh